 Whenever your gas furnace is on, carbon monoxide is created.
 However, there is no cause for worry.
 It is a natural by-product of the fuel-burning process.
 As long as your furnace is working properly, it is safely deposited outside your home.
 Carbon monoxide is stored inside your furnace’s heat exchanger until it is safely pushed through the flue vent to the outside.
 Carbon monoxide poisoning is a consequence of a malfunctioning gas furnace.

 Breathing in too much carbon monoxide stops the body from using oxygen and can damage the central nervous system and heart.
-While carbon monoxide poisoning can hurt anyone exposed to the gas, it is notably risky for people with existing lung or heart issues, pregnant woman, infants and children.
-Here are some tips to ease your mine mind and sustain a healthy, comfortable and safe home.
+While carbon monoxide poisoning can hurt anyone exposed to the gas, it is notably risky for people with existing lung or heart issues, pregnant women, infants, and children.
+Here are some tips to ease your mine mind and sustain a healthy, comfortable, and safe home.

-Carbon monoxide can be a serious threat, but you can have peace of mind by taking a few meaures.
+Carbon monoxide can be a serious threat, but you can have peace of mind by taking a few measures.
 You’ll always have the professionals at Air Houston Mechanical LLC in Huffman behind you to help, too.
-Give us a call at 832-224-3887 if you have questions or concerns about carbon monoxide or your gas furnace.
+Give us a call at (832) 957-9332 if you have questions or concerns about carbon monoxide or your gas furnace.
 You can also schedule an appointment using our online scheduler.